-The Victorian Market Development Strategy for Recovered Resources, the Victorian Organics Resource Recovery Strategy, the Investment Facilitation Framework and the Collaborative Procurement Framework are key initiatives initiatives to further support the State Infrastructure Plan to realise Victoria’s integrated waste and resource recovery system.
+The Victorian Market Development Strategy for Recovered Resources, the Victorian Organics Resource Recovery Strategy, and the Investment Facilitation Framework are key initiatives to further support the State Infrastructure Plan to realise Victoria’s integrated waste and resource recovery system.

 Hierarchy of plans in the W&RR framework (click on image to enlarge)

 The State Infrastructure Plan is supported by the development of seven Regional Waste and Resource Recovery Implementation Plans (including the Metropolitan Implementation Plan) which outline a path for meeting specific regional and local needs.

 The Metropolitan Waste and Resource Recovery Implementation Plan